DHTMLX/docs-suite/docs/tabbar/configuring_tabbar.md

 ## Size of tabs

-dhtmlxTabbar allows you to control the height and width of tabs with the help of appropriate configuration options - [tabWidth](tabbar/api/tabbar_tabwidth_config.md) and [tabHeight](tabbar/api/tabbar_tabheight_config.md).
+DHTMLX Tabbar allows you to control the height and width of tabs with the help of appropriate configuration options - [tabWidth](tabbar/api/tabbar_tabwidth_config.md) and [tabHeight](tabbar/api/tabbar_tabheight_config.md).
 By default, they are set to 200px and 45px, correspondingly.
 This is how you can change the default settings:

 ~~~js
 const tabbar = new dhx.Tabbar("tabbar_container", {